green-fox-academy/summer-camp-2018/rails-getting-started.md

 ## View: HTML with benefits

 You probably noticed that the view files have `.html.erb` extension, which is kind of strange at first.
-These are generally HTML files, as the name suggests, but you can also include Ruby code in them.
+These are generally HTML files, as the name suggests, but you can also include Ruby code in them. (`.erb` stands for Embedded Ruby)

 Try something like this in `index.html.erb`: